 Lastly, the impact of state ground water management laws on new plantings and continuing crop production remains unknown.
 Water delivery and water availability continues to be a long-term concern within California.
 Any limitation of delivery of SWP water and the absence of available alternatives during drought periods could potentially cause permanent damage to orchards and vineyards throughout California.
-While this could impact us, we believe we have sufficient water resources available to meet our requirements for the remainder of 2021 and into the future.
+While this could impact us, we believe we have sufficient water resources available to meet our requirements for the next crop year.